What is a C corporation vs an S Corporation?

 The C corporation entity type favors big corporations that have corporate and international investors.
 The taxation status is also ideal for startups that have the goal of growing rapidly by selling shares.
 The limitations of S corporation mean this entity type is only available to small business with a few U.S. shareholders, who have little desire to sell their stock.
 A good tax lawyer can help you to decide the right type of corporation for you.

 If you need help analyzing the pros and cons of C corporations and S corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.